 It all starts with the best research.

 Cutting edge cyber security research is essential to combating security breaches.
 That's why we participate in research that helps us better understand how security breaches happen, and the technology behind them.
-Working with industry, academic institutions and government agencies, we participate in research areas that include biometric security vulnerabilities, medical device vulnerabilities, methods of remote hacking of SIM cards, exploiting outdated encryption on mobile devices, as well as the latest EHR exploits and hacker patterns and signatures.
+Working with industry, academic institutions and government agencies, we participate in research areas that include biometric security vulnerabilities, medical device vulnerabilities, methods of remote hacking of Proximity cards, exploiting outdated encryption on mobile devices, as well as the latest technical exploits and hacker patterns and signatures.

 Our research team freely pursues the science and engineering behind security problems, and learns new and innovative ways of fending off cyber attacks; nearly half of our operating expenses are in security R&D. We are currently planning the development of on-site lab and training facilities where are team routinely researches and trains in the latest cyber-physical security exploits in real-world scenarios.